Top Things to Do in Jamestown, Virginia: Don’t Miss These Sites

 I highly recommend both visiting Jamestown Settlement and Historic Jamestowne if you can.

-Since not much remains of the actual Jamestowne site, a visit to the Jamestown Settlement living history museum first will help you understand what went on at the colony, what it may have looked like, and who the key players were in its founding before you make your way to Historic Jamestowne.
+Since not much remains of the actual Jamestowne site, a visit to the Jamestown Settlement living history museum will first help you understand what went on at the colony, what it may have looked like, and who the key players were in its founding before you make your way to Historic Jamestowne.

 Jamestown ticket options